You are here

-We are happy to assist identifying mushrooms, we focus on these found associated with plants or found in natural habitats.
+We are happy to assist identifying mushrooms, we focus on those found associated with plants or found in natural habitats.
 See our submission form and guidelines at Sample Submission Form.

 To identify mushrooms, we need a physical sample accompanied by digital pictures.
 Scroll down to see our video on how to collect and submit a mushroom sample.